JeggerAgain/swrveGifApp/README.md

 Due to the simple nature of the app I have chosen to not use any JS framework.

+To Do:
+Jasmine Unit Tests
+Media Queries to fix margins on mobile
+Change cursor to pointer on Filter and Arrows to indicate clickable

 Icons by https://fortawesome.github.io/Font-Awesome/icons/

 Cat and Dog SVG by: